What Is Blended Learning in ESL and How Can I Implement It in the Online Class?By Johanna Kawasaki

 Blended learning allows students to practice all four language skills: reading, writing, listening, and speaking.

-One big challenge of teaching online is that although students can practice speaking and listening, it’s more difficult to provide them with reading and writing practice.
+One big challenge of teaching English online is that although students can practice speaking and listening, it’s more difficult to provide them with reading and writing practice.
 However, the blended approach allows your students to practice all four skills.
 If your students are paying for face time with a teacher, it’s usually best to allow them to practice speaking and listening synchronously with you and then set reading and writing as asynchronous tasks.